distribution/distribution/docs/spec/api.md

 > for more details, see: [compatibility.md](../compatibility.md#content-addressable-storage-cas)

+### Deleting a tag

+A tag can be deleted from a repository via its `name` and `tag`.
+A delete may be issued with the following request format:

+    DELETE /v2/<name>/tags/<tag>

+It the tag exists and has been successfully deleted, the following response will be
+issued:

+    202 Accepted
+    Content-Length: None

+If the tag had already been deleted or did not exist, a `404 Not Found` response will be issued instead.

+> **Note** Manifests can never be deleted using this call.
+If you delete all
+> tags for a given manifest it will be available only by `digest` after that.

 ## Detail

 > **Note**: This section is still under construction.
 For the purposes of